 As a result of lobbying from the Executive Director of CAD, the School Director is now paid for two shifts (and also received back pay).

 New school built in 2012.
-In 2016 three more classrooms were built by ARUPE (Spain) and the number of students has increased to 176 children - which is maximum capacity!
+In 2016 three more classrooms were built by ARUPE (Spain) and the number of students increased to 185 children.

 In 2016, three qualified teachers were running 5 classes.
-In 2017, the shool will be able to provide class for grade 6 students so they do not have to travel 10 km to school.
+In 2017, the school was able to provide classes for grade 6 students so they do not have to travel 10 km to school.

 Between 2013-16 school also received grants from Classroom of Hope (SfE project) to run lifeskills and remedial classes, install water filters and washing facilities and a playground.
 Particularly poor children were sponsored with school uniforms and materials.